ss1611/CS220-AU-portfolio-1/README.md

 ## TODO
 -Have a draft of the summary/essay by 24/11
--Go over project ideas for the website and decide on which one to expand by 26/11
+-Go over project ideas for the website and decide on which one to expand by 26/11 -Add images to the website by 7/12
+-Finish essay by 13/12